MAN – FNC

 We travel to Madeira often throughout the year as its Patricia’s home island, a beautiful autonomous region of Portugal, it’s an archipelago comprising of 4 islands off the northwest coast of Africa and with such a small population and only being the size of Greater Manchester its amazing the abundance of life, culture and biodiversity is across the islands.

-Our travels to Madeira are often packed with family time and catching up but each visit is always different giving us more locations to hike, more mountains to climb and ofcourse more levadas to explore.
+Our travels to Madeira are often packed with family time, catching up and ofcourse exploring.
+Each visit is always different giving us more locations to hike, more mountains to climb and ofcourse more levadas to explore.
 The forests and mountains across Madeira offer lush landscapes and dramatic views all around the island and there are a variety of climates from north to south and it’s always forever changing, one minute it could be downpour tropical rains, drive through one of many tunnels and out the other side, it’s a beautiful clear skied day.

 We never tire of exploring the island, regardless of the time, the weather or even the time of year we always explore.
 With so many old roads being closed off and not accesable due to the dangerous rockfall and mountain edges, levadas are the way to get deeper into the island and through the mountains.
 They are irrigation channels which run down from the water source and through the mountains, created since the sixteenth century these water channels fed the islands crops with fresh water daily.
 No doubt these can also be very dangerous so take care if your’e there!